 Studies are offered both online, and in-person.
-Though you may be able to complete some of your PRP hours online, you will be required to complete a portion of your PRP hours in-person.
-This semester, at least 1.5 hours must be completed by participating in in-person studies (though you are allowed to complete more in-person studies if you wish).
+Though you may complete up to 4 of your required 6 PRP hours by completing online studies, you are required to complete at least 2 of your PRP hours by completing in-person studies if your course is taught in person at the Starkville campus.
+You may complete more than 2 in-person studies if you wish.
 Sona will track completed in-person credits and will only allow you to enroll for the allowed amount of online studies.
-If you have a documented reason for why you are unable to complete studies inperson, you may contact the PRP coordinator (PRPatMSU@gmail.com) with university-approved documentation, and will be allowed to complete all of your hours online.
+If you are taking an online course or are on an MSU campus other than Starkville you make complete all 6 hours by completing online studies.
+All research alternatives will count toward the in-person requirement.
+If you have a documented reason for why you are unable to complete studies in-person, you may contact the PRP coordinator (prp@psychology.msstate.edu) with university-approved documentation, and will be allowed to complete all of your hours online.